-Last week, my boss told me that I worked with someone who thought I was miserable.
+Last week, my boss told me someone I worked with thought I was miserable.
 It was said as a joke, with the colleague in question present and denying it.
 But I couldn’t get the thought out of my head.

 I admitted to the pair that I am miserable and nearly revealed that I have mental health problems.
 However, the subject quickly changed to banter about themselves so the opportunity quickly fell away.